itsvishwasj/MediQueue-backend/README.md

 ## This is the backend part of the MediQueue Project

-# MediQueue: AI-Powered Symptom Triage & Smart Travel Logistics (Hackathon Project)
+# MediQueue: AI-Powered Symptom Triage & Live Queue Management & Appointment Booking System (Hackathon Project)

 **MediQueue** is a full-stack healthcare ecosystem designed to eliminate hospital overcrowding and streamline the patient experience.
 By leveraging **Google Gemini AI** for intelligent symptom triage and integrating an **Open-Source Smart Travel Engine**, MediQueue ensures patients get to the right specialist exactly when it is their turn.